 Ducks, herons, shorebirds, swans, and countless snow geese congregate at Freezeout Lake each spring, creating one of the nation’s most spectacular bird-watching opportunities.
 Owned and managed by Montana Fish, Wildlife & Parks, the 11,350-acre WMA attracts more than a million birds each year, from stately tundra swans to tiny Tennessee warblers.

-“We’ve documented more than 200 different species using the area,” says Mark Schlepp, WMA manager.
-Every spring, tens of thousands of snow geese appear at the Freezeout Lake WMA, located between the towns of Fairfield and Choteau, along U.S. 89.
+“We’ve documented more than 200 different species using the area,” says Mark Schlepp, Wildlife Management Area manager.
+Every spring, tens of thousands of snow geese appear at the Freezeout Lake Wildlife Management Area, located between the towns of Fairfield and Choteau, along U.S. 89.
 Typically snow geese migration peaks the end of March.
 Some years, winter weather farther north can bottle up the birds temporarily at Freezout, leading to numbers up to 300,000.

 The snow geese usually begin to reach Freezeout in early March, where they rest up from a nearly 1,000 mile flight from California.
 Best viewing of the birds is from sunrise to 10:00am and from 4:30pm until sunset.
 Binoculars, telescopes, a light lunch, and possibly warm clothing will make your viewing more enjoyable.